szabgab/courses.code-maven.com/docs/index.md

 | 2025.01.20 | Perl       | [GitLab pipelines and CI for Perl developers](https://perlmaven.com/gitlab-pipelines-and-ci-for-perl-developers)                                 | [event](https://www.meetup.com/code-mavens/events/304874972/) |
 | 2025.01.27 | Python     | [The Reference Model for COVID-19 attempts to explain USA data with Jacob Barhak](https://python.code-maven.com/covid-19-with-jacob-barhak)      | [event](https://www.meetup.com/code-mavens/events/305357268/) |
 | 2025.01.30 | Rust       | [Are We Embedded Yet? - Implementing tiny HTTP server on a microcontroller with Maor Malka](https://rust.code-maven.com//are-we-embedded-yet)    | [event](https://www.meetup.com/code-mavens/events/305382647/) |

-## Introducing your project

-If you are introducing a project of you, here are some questions you might want to answer in your presentation.

-* Who are you?
-* What is your background?
-* What do you do?

-* What problem does this project solve?
-* What did people do before your project?
-* How to use your project?
-* Why did you write it in Python/Rust/Perl/etc.?
-* Why did you write it at all?
-* What alternatives are there, in which way is this better?
-* Show us your implementation.
-* What is missing in your project?
-* How can one contribute?